dicko-lab/dicko-lab.github.io/_pages/welcome.md

 ---
 # Welcome to the Soft and Complex Biomaterials Lab

-We study the structure, assembly, and mechanics of soft natural materials.

 ## Why We Do What We Do
 We ask a simple but powerful question:
 *Can we use Nature to inspire and transform modern technology?*